Today, many mothers work outside the home. Are you struggling with the decision? Read on to learn more about your options.

 Find a supportive employer who has family-friendly policies.

 You will have a much easier time juggling your responsibilities if your employer is supportive.
-If he or she is not supportive, look for an employer with family-friendly policies who is receptive to flextime, job sharing, or working from home.
+If they are not supportive, look for an employer with family-friendly policies who is receptive to flextime, job sharing, or working from home.

 Know your rights.
 Many laws are in place to protect working women with issues concerning breastfeeding or child care.